Toledo Stories: Rebels on Lake Erie

 Three years in the making, the documentary was written, directed and produced by Kathleen Endres, a native of Toledo who teaches in the School of Communication of The University of Akron under a grant from the Ohio Humanities Council.

-Pictured above: Johnson's Island.
+Pictured above: Johnson's Island at the time of the Civil War.
 At right: J.Y.
 Beall.